 4. Developing Ocean-Based Carbon Dioxide Removal in a Globally Fair and Equitable Manner: The Need for Collaboration with Small Island Developing States, Large Ocean States and Other Developing Nations (Dr C. Pearce NOC, Dr Z. Clulow University of Cambridge)

-Image of a group of people in Chesil House, Winchester at the 2023 workshop.
+Participants at Chesil House, Winchester for the 2023 workshop.

 Socio-Oceanography 2022